 Mental Health Education Literacy Resource Bank

-Colorado’s Youth Mental Health Education and Suicide Prevention Act, HB 19-1120, directs the Colorado Department of Education to create and maintain a mental health education literacy resource bank for Colorado with assistance from the Colorado Department of Human Services’ Office of Suicide Prevention, the Suicide Prevention Commission and the Colorado Youth Advisory Council.
+Colorado’s Youth Mental Health Education and Suicide Prevention Act, HB 19-1120, directs the Colorado Department of Education to create and maintain a mental health education literacy resource bank for Colorado with assistance from the Colorado Department of Public Health and Environment Office of Suicide Prevention, the Suicide Prevention Commission and the Colorado Youth Advisory Council.

 Resource Identification Process